adhamhshm/name2ecert/README.md

 ## Usage

 This application will need 2 file inputs.
 The name list of participants need to be in CSV file format.
 The name list should only have 1 column with a header called "name".
-All participant name must be under the "name" column.
-Users should already have their designated e-certficate that need to be uploaded in PDF file format.
+Participant name list must be under the "name" column.
+Digital certficate needs to be uploaded in PDF file format.

-Example CSV file with list name of participant as below:
+Example CSV file with the name list of participants as below:

 name (spelled in lowercase)  | header
 ---------------------------- | ------